PAC-Bayes Control: Learning Policies that Provably Generalize to Novel Environments: Introduction

 \subsection{Statement of Contributions}

-To our knowledge, the results in this paper constitute the first attempt to provide generalization guarantees on learning-based control policies for robotic systems with continuous state and action spaces, complicated (e.g., nonlinear) dynamics, and rich sensory inputs (e.g., depth images).
-To this end, this paper makes four primary contributions.
+\revisionn{The primary contribution of this paper is to introduce a framework for providing \emph{generalization guarantees} for learning-based control of robots.
+While generalization bounds have been studied extensively in the literature on supervised learning (as discussed above), there has been relatively little work on this topic in the literature on robot learning (see Section \ref{sec:related work} for a thorough literature review).
+To our knowledge, the results in this paper constitute the first attempt to provide generalization guarantees on learning-based control policies for robotic systems with continuous state and action spaces, complicated (e.g., nonlinear or hybrid) dynamics, and rich sensory inputs (e.g., RGB-D images).} To this end, this paper makes four specific contributions.
 First, we provide a \emph{reduction} that allows us to translate generalization bounds for supervised learning problems to generalization bounds for control policies.
 We apply this reduction to translate PAC-Bayes bounds to the control setting we consider here (Section \ref{sec:pac bayes control}).
 Second, we propose learning algorithms that minimize the regularized cost functions specified by PAC-Bayes theory in order to synthesize control policies with generalization guarantees (Section \ref{sec:computing pac-bayes controllers}).
 In the setting where we are optimizing over a finite policy space (Section \ref{sec:finite policy space}), the corresponding optimization problem can be solved using \emph{convex} optimization techniques (\emph{Relative Entropy Programs (REPs)} in particular).
 In the more general setting of continuously-parameterized policies (Section \ref{sec:continuous policy space}), we rely on stochastic gradient descent to perform the optimization.
 Third, in Section \ref{sec:domain shift} we present an extension of our basic approach that allows us to learn policies that are distributionally robust (i.e., handle settings where test environments are drawn from a different distribution than training environments).
 Fourth, we demonstrate our approach in simulation for learning (i) depth sensor-based reactive obstacle avoidance policies for the ground robot model shown in Figure \ref{fig:husky} (Section \ref{sec:reactive obstacle avoidance control}), and (ii) neural network-based grasping policies for the manipulator model shown in Figure \ref{fig:arm} (Section \ref{sec:grasping}).
 Finally, we also present hardware results for reactive obstacle avoidance control with the Parrot Swing drone shown in Figure \ref{fig:lab_swing} (Section \ref{sec:hardware}).
 Our simulation and hardware results demonstrate that we are able to obtain strong generalization guarantees even with a relatively small number of training environments.
 We compare the bounds obtained from PAC-Bayes theory with exhaustive sampling to illustrate the tightness of the bounds.